 Timeline: We don’t know how quickly these changes will be applied.
 Check with your state for updates.
 Find your state

-- Action Needed: If you are at risk of eviction, you can take these steps to prevent eviction (steps below).
+- Action Needed: If you are at risk of eviction, you can take the steps below to prevent eviction.

 Take these steps to prevent eviction: